INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 We call a variable volatile if it can be read or modified asynchronously by something other than the current thread of execution.
 	*It provides a lightweight synchronisation mechanism, ensuring that updates to the variable are always visible to all threads*

-*Note: Implementation of this concept varies depending on the language (volatile in C/C++ is different from volatile in Java)*
+*Note: Implementation of this concept varies depending on the language (volatile in C/C++ is [[05 - IPC#Volatile|different]] from volatile in Java)*

-Volatile comes with several guarantees:
+In our situation, `volatile` comes with several guarantees:
 - Reads and writes are **atomic** if it concerns a **primitive value or a reference value** (not to any Object)
 - When a thread writes to a `volatile` variable, the new value is **immediately visible** to other threads that subsequently read the variable.
 	*This is achieved by preventing the compiler and the processor from caching the variable value in thread-local memory, forcing every read to get the latest value directly from main memory.*
 - `volatile` also introduces a **"happens-before" (ordering)** relationship: Any write to a `volatile` variable happens-before every subsequent read of that same variable by any thread.
 This ensures that changes made to a `volatile` variable are seen in the correct order across threads.
-	*This memory barrier provides the same memory visibility guarantees as a `synchronized` block, but without the mutual exclusion guarantees that comes with it...*
+	*This memory barrier provides the same memory visibility guarantees as a `synchronized` block, but without the mutual exclusion guarantees that comes with it...
+This mechanism isn't provided in C by default, for instance.*

 We can declare a `volatile` variable like so: